digital-asset/daml-katacoda/getting-started/build-and-run/0_intro.md

-This is the first in a series of three tutorials to get you up and running with full-stack DAML development.
+This is the first in a series of four tutorials to get you up and running with full-stack DAML development.
 We do this through the example of a simple social networking application.
-The three tutorials cover:
+The four tutorials cover:

 1. How to build and run the application (this tutorial)
+1. How to deploy your app to [project:DABL](https://projectdabl.com)
 1. The design of its different components ([Application Architecture](https://docs.daml.com/getting-started/app-architecture.html))
 1. How to write a new feature for the app ([Your First Feature](https://daml.com/learn/getting-started/your-first-feature/))